-Partnerships and Letters of Support Phase Features Program Initiation (2005-2007) RWMG formed a formal partnership through signing of 2005 MOU IRWM Plan Implementation (2008-2013) RWMG developed revised 2007 and 2009 MOUs and then signed new 2011 MOU; Tri-County FACC established through joint adoption of 2009 MOU outlining measures for inter-regional coordination Updating the 2007 IRWM Plan (2011- 2013) RWMG and Tri-County FACC continued to enhance collaboration and coordination of water resources planning IRWM Plan Implementation (2014-2019) The RWMG extended its IRWM partnership MOU when it expired in 2016 and amended it again in 2018.
+Partnerships and Letters of Support Phase Features Program Initiation (2005-2007) RWMG formed a formal partnership through signing of 2005 MOU IRWM Plan Implementation (2008-2013) RWMG developed revised 2007 and 2009 MOUs and then signed new 2011 MOU; Tri-County FACC established through joint adoption of 2009 MOU outlining measures for inter-regional coordination Updating the 2007 IRWM Plan (2011-RWMG and Tri-County FACC continued to enhance collaboration and coordination of water resources planning 2013) IRWM Plan Implementation (2014-2019) The RWMG extended its IRWM partnership MOU when it expired in 2016 and amended it again in 2018.
 The three Tri-County FACC members did the same for their MOU when it expired in 2014.
-Updating the 20132007 IRWM Plan (2017-2019) RWMG and Tri-County FACC continued to enhance collaboration and coordination of water resources planning Future Plan Implementation (2020+) The RWMG will consider its IRWM partnership MOU when it expires in 2020.
-The three Tri-County FACC members will do the same for their MOU when it expires in 2020.
-The three agencies will support each other as appropriate.
+Updating the 2013 IRWM Plan (2017-RWMG and Tri-County FACC continued to enhance collaboration and coordination of water resources planning Updating the 2019 Plan and Future The RWMG will consider its IRWM partnership MOU when it expires in Implementation (2019+) 2020.
+The three Tri-County FACC members will do the same for their